Folkius/CE_documentation/docs/general/details/objectives.md

 This is a TEMPORARY placeholder for objective definitions.

-Objectives usually consist in one or several challenges grouped together.
+Objectives usually consist in one or several challenges grouped together under a game.
 Completing its requirements will award you the objective if you both can prove it and own the game.

 We follow the **DIRE**, which stands for "Developer Intended, Recognized, or Encouraged" as an overarching criteria for a point-valued objective.